dquinta1/SocialMediaApp/social-media-app/README.md

 #### By Steps:
 - Implement Add New Follower using Global State
-- Implement Remove Follower using Global State
+- Implement Add New Article to Feed
 - Implement Search using Global State
 - Fix Date of Birth validation on Registration
 - Hardcode Global State values for when user logs in as New User
 - Construct Profile Page
 - Update Global State on Profile Update
 - Beautify

 #### Main: